elena-krismer/Project_FASTQtrimmer/Report/Report.md

 - **-nbases** the minimum number of unknown bases

 ### 5.2.
 Statistics on FASTQ File <a name="5.2">
-In case you are uncertain about setting the different parameters a statistics feature is implemented.
-This option will provide you with a statistic-summary file with information about the quality of the reads (average, the average quality of the worst and best 10% of the reads), the number of reads, the average length of the reads, and the total amount of the individual bases.
-Thus, with this information provided it will be easier to adjust parameters for trimming and filtering.
+In case you are uncertain about setting the different parameters, a statistics feature is implemented.
+This option will provide a statistic-summary file with information about the quality of the reads (average, the average quality of the worst and best 10% of the reads), the number of reads, the average length of the reads, and the total amount of the individual bases.
+Thus, with this information provided, it will be easier to adjust parameters for trimming and filtering.

-To perform statistics you must specify the name of your FASTQ input file (-in) and statistics-output file (-stat) and set the main-output file to false (-out False).
-Despite the commands '-in', '-out' and '-stat' not further commands should be used (see 5.3.
+To perform statistics you have to specify the name of your FASTQ input file (-in) and statistics-output file (-stat) and set the main-output file to false (-out False).
+Despite the commands '-in', '-out' and '-stat', no further commands should be used (see 5.3.
 Examples).

 *Note*: You cannot perform trimming/filtering and statistics in one run.